The accountancy profession – trusted partners for over 25 years

 It was Caunce O’Hara’s relationships with the accountancy profession that enabled the delivery of unique insurance offerings and became a trusted professional partner to many.

 Over the past decade the UK employment sector has experienced many significant changes.

 Off-Payroll Working (IR35), Managed Service Company legislation (MSC), Agency Workers Regulations (AWR) and more recently the advent of the gig economy that to provide fit-for-purpose insurance to workers, has seen the firm continually adapting, innovating and working closely with all parties in the sector.

-Today, Caunce O’Hara remains a trusted name for the delivery of contractor, freelancer, umbrella, SME and large corporate insurance.
+Today, Caunce O’Hara remains a trusted name for business insurance for contractors, freelancers, and small business insurance.